open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 for in-process observability of live spans (e.g., z-pages).

-The Sampler interface and the built-in Samplers defined by OpenTelemetry must be capable of deciding immediately whether to sample a span, since the child context immediately propagates the decision.
+The Sampler interface and the built-in Samplers defined by OpenTelemetry decide immediately whether to sample a span, and the child context immediately propagates the decision.

-### Parent-based sampler
+#### Parent-based sampler

 A Sampler that makes its decision to sample based on the W3C `sampled` flag from the context is said to use parent-based sampling.

-### Probability sampler
+#### Probability sampler

 A probability Sampler is a Sampler that knows immediately, for each of its decisions, the probability that the span had of being selected.